SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-08-highest-vax-group-in-us-redux.md

 coercion (the actual value is even smaller).
 So Arizona is _quite_ different from the US, i.e., the effect is very real and extremely unlikely to be due to chance.

+Yes, it's real.

+## One more bit of weirditude

 Another oddity: Santa Cruz county, which is rural but has little Native American population, had a vaccination rate of 146%!
 This is because it borders Mexico, and lots of Mexicans, sensible folk that they are, crossed the border to get vaccinated but were not counted as part of population.

+It's through this kind of weird junk that you know the data are real.

+## County-level confirmation that most US rural areas resist vaccination

 Interestingly, you can see the US national urban/rural divide in Charles Gaba's data on vaccination and Trump voting at the county level.  <sup id="fn8a">[[8]](#fn8)</sup>  Last